 In Britain, the Asian Longhair (Tiffanie, Longhair Burmese) was recognised in 1986 and was a side-effect of the Burmilla (Burmese x Chinchilla Persian) breeding programme which brought together the longhair gene and Burmese colours.
 It was initially called the Tiffany, but became the Tiffanie to avoid a name clash with the American breed and is now known as the Asian Longhair.
 In Australia, the Australian Tiffanie came from the Australian Burmilla breeding programme and is a cobbier cat with a greater amount of Chinchilla Persian blood than the European Tiffanie/Asian Longhair.

-In 1967, Jennie Robinson of New York bought two golden-eyed semi-foreign longhaired chocolate cats from an estate sale (it’s amazing these days to think of cats disposed of in this way).
-"Thomas" was around a year old, while "Shirley" was around 6 months old.
+In 1967, Jennie Robinson of New York (Neotype Cattery) bought two golden-eyed semi-foreign longhaired chocolate cats from a pet shop in White Plains, New York.
+They had been part of an estate sale (it’s amazing these days to think of cats disposed of in this way).
+"Thomas" was 12 - 18 months old, while "Shirley" was around 6 months old.
 While they probably came from the same parents, they were not litter-mates and they weren’t neutered.
 Their ancestry wasn’t known, but based on their looks early breeders thought they might be longhaired Burmese.
 In May 1969, the pair produced 6 semi-longhaired chocolate-coloured kittens.
 The kittens were solid coloured without darker points and they had pinkish paw pads.
 Burmese kittens would have had discernibly darker points and coloured paw pads.

+Lund guessed that the breed had its roots in the European Burmese, but never crossed any of the cats to her own Burmese.
 Lund provided verbal information to a researcher for "Harper's Illustrated Handbook of Cats" and the resulting article suggested the cats were Burmese longhairs derived from crosses between Burmese and Himalayans in Britain.
-In fact there no such crosses had been bred in Britain!
-The crosses that had been done were attempts to recreate the old-style Angora cat using Foreign Longhairs, Havana and Abyssinian cats.
+In fact there were no such crosses in Britain!
+The crosses that had been done were attempts to recreate the old-style Angora cat using Foreign Longhairs, Havana (Chestnut Orientals - quite different to the American Havana Brown) and Abyssinian cats.
 It has been suggested that the American Tiffany/Chantilly derived from that breeding programme, but to my mind, the dates don’t match up.

 Perhaps Thomas and Shirley actually came from the earlier British Havana breeding programme.
 The Havana was developed as the Chestnut Brown Foreign in Britain in 1953, recognised in 1958 and named “Havana” in 1970.
 The first Havanas were bred by accident in Reading, Berkshire.
 From there it was developed from Chocolate-pointed Siamese, Russian Blues and black ‘alley’ cats (that may have carried longhair).
 In 1956 the first pair of Havana cats were exported to the USA to establish the breed there (the American Havana was then bred for a different look).

-Another thought is that they were early chocolate Persians because the timeline and type was correct.
+Another thought is that they were early chocolate Persians because the timeline and type better matches that breeding programme.

 Meanwhile in Canada, a farm owner also had a Tiffany-type cat.
 In 1973, a pregnant long-haired semi-foreign chocolate, gold-eyed cat of unknown ancestry appeared at his home and produced kittens that were perfect replicas of their mother.
-These cats were acquired by Canadian breeders interested in helping Robinson and Lund re-establish/reinvigorate the lost American Tiffany.
+Offspring of these cats were acquired by Canadian breeders interested in helping Robinson and Lund re-establish/reinvigorate the lost American Tiffany.
+Permissible outcrosses were European-type Angoras (Foreign Longhairs/Mandarins), Havana Browns, Nebelungs and Somalis.
+This introduced new colours and patterns into the breed.
 The Tiffany re-emerged in the late 1980s in a wider range of colours.

 In 1992, Canadian breeders had to rename their cats because of an earlier British breed called the Tiffanie (Burmilla Longhair).
 The name “Foreign Longhair” now belonged to semi-longhaired Oriental cats so the revived breed became "Chantilly/Tiffany," retaining its original name (which pre-dated the Burmilla Longhair) as part of its name.
 These days, it is known in its home country as “Tiffany” or “Chantilly” or “Tiffany/Chantilly” and the British cats are more often known as “Asian Longhairs.”
 “Chantilly” retains the connotation of elegance and refinement.